-Check out our latest High School Educator of the Year Award nominees below, and make sure to stay tuned for the chance to vote on who you think should be named High School Educator of the Year Presented by Robert Morris University Illinois in April!
+Check out our latest High School Educator of the Year Award nominees below, and make sure to VOTE for who you think should be named High School Educator of the Year Presented by Robert Morris University Illinois!

 October Nominee for High School Educator of the Year Presented by Robert Morris University, Illinois